Microsoft/go/eng/doc/fips/UserGuide.md

     - [crypto/subtle](#cryptosubtle)
     - [crypto/tls](#cryptotls)

-## The Microsoft Go crypto backends
+## The Microsoft build of Go crypto backends

 The OpenSSL backend uses [golang-fips/openssl].
 The CNG backend uses [go-crypto-winnative].
-For more general information about the backends, such as how to enable them, see the [Microsoft Go FIPS README](./README.md).
+For more general information about the backends, such as how to enable them, see the [Microsoft build of Go FIPS README](./README.md).

 [golang-fips/openssl]: https://github.com/golang-fips/openssl
 [go-crypto-winnative]: https://github.com/microsoft/go-crypto-winnative